ece362-purdue/proton-labs/lab2-interrupts/README.md

 > One more question to consider - can you set `cycles` any higher than 511?
 Why not?
 (Hint: look up the definition of the register, that `cycles` is assigned to, in the datasheet.)

 > [!IMPORTANT]
 > Show your implementation to your TA.
 Show the (X)Peripherals view with the MTIME/MTIMECMP registers, and how adding the line to reset MTIME to 0 allows the LED to blink properly.
+>
+> Show that you pass the `timer` test in the test suite by typing `timer` in the Serial Monitor.
+>
-You must have a **working** implementation to earn **all** points for this step.
+> You must have a **working** implementation to earn **all** points for this step.
 Answer their questions about the code you wrote.
 One of those questions will be how you found the function needed to toggle the pin.
 >
 > Commit all your code and push it to your repository now.
 Use a descriptive commit message that mentions the step number.